OMGF wasn’t able to Process all Google Fonts on my site

 Check for Known Issues with Themes/Plugins

-First thing you'll want to do is check the list of known issues with 3rd party plugins.
+First thing you’ll want to do is check the list of known issues with 3rd party plugins.
 This list provides simple fixes to issues with the most popular WordPress plugins.
+You will be notified in OMGF’s dashboard for most of the cases listed there, but still it doesn’t hurt to check it out.

 If your used plugins aren’t listed there, check the list of tested themes and page builders.
 If your theme needs additional configuration to work with OMGF (Pro), you’ll find it there.